rdmcbath/TRProject/README.md

 Using the following API: http://jsonplaceholder.typicode.com/todos

-native mobile app that displays the following:
+This small native mobile app displays the following:

 1. An initial screen that consists of a table with one row for each unique "userId"
 2. In each row there should be a count for the number of incomplete todos (determined by "completed": false)